mattermost/mattermost-handbook/operations/research-and-development/engineering/cloud-infrastructure-cost-kpis.md

 ### Average Production Freemium Cost

- - **Description**: Roughly is how much free workspaces cost to us.
-The fraction which compares the amount of Production Environment costs with the number of active free workspaces.
+ - **Description**: An approximation of what free workspaces cost us.
+The fraction compares the amount of Production Environment costs with the number of active free workspaces.
  - **Formula**: APFC = Production Environment Costs/Freemium Active Workspaces
 Note: Until February 2021 we measure all workspaces as active since we introduced hibernation functionality the last 3 days of February